 The article also described the opera’s collaboration with 1999 Pew Fellow and composer Jennifer Higdon.
 Opera Philadelphia “resurrected” Higdon’s contemporary work-in-progress, Cold Mountain, after its development was halted at the San Francisco Opera.
 David Patrick Stearns wrote: “In roughly five years, the company has morphed from a conservative, standard-repertoire-based organization to a haven for new opera with a speed that astounds even those who made it happen.”
 Read more >

-Christian Michel is a painter and a 1993 Pew Fellow.
+Elaine Terranova is a poet and a 2006 Pew Fellow.